Troop-364/T364-web/docs/campouts/364/index.md

 ## Troop 364 Schedule

 Our boys' troop goes on a campout or outing **every month of the year**.
-Below is our schedule for the current program year.
 Click any outing to read the full report!
+The camping schedule is hosted on [Scoutbook Plus](https://advancements.scouting.org/calendar)

 ### 2026 Outings